 But don’t be sad.
 Fall fruits make wonderful jams, too!
-You can make fig jam, pomegranate jelly and my personal favorite, quince.
-Jams are super easy to make and don’t require a long list of ingredients.
+You can make fig jam, pomegranate jelly and my personal favorite, quince jam.

-Quince jam is quite unique, which makes it even more special.
-Quince has some beautiful floral tones to its flavor.
-The fruit is coveted in the middle east and unknown here in the west.
+- Bold Flavor Twist: Quince jam is quite unique, which makes it even more special.
+Quince has some beautiful floral tones to its flavor, which is kinda pear-like.

 Ingredients you need